London Bridges Walk Frequently Asked Questions

 Can I bring my dog?

 We would love to see your dogs at our London Bridges Walk!
-Please keep them on a lead and ensure their mess is cleaned up.
+Please keep them on a lead and ensure you clean up after them.

 What will happen if the event is cancelled?

-The London Bridges Walk will only be cancelled or postponed due to unforeseen and unavoidable circumstances or under government guidance due to COVID-19 19.
-In such an eventuality all participants will be notified as soon as possible and information will be posted on The Griffin Institute and St Mark’s Hospital Foundation’s website.
+The London Bridges Walk will only be cancelled or postponed due to unforeseen and unavoidable circumstances or under government guidance due to COVID-19.
+In such an eventuality all participants will be notified as soon as possible and information will be posted on the organising charity’s website.
 If we have to cancel The London Bridges Walk, then we will refund your registration fee to you on request.

 How can my company get involved?

-Working in collaboration with The Griffin Institute and St Mark’s Hospital Foundation will bring further exposure for your business.
+Working in collaboration with the partner charities will bring further exposure for your business.
 Working together will add value to both the event and your business and increase your customer base.
-Ultimately, this will raise crucial income that will help us make a difference in patient outcomes for people of all ages threatened by, and suffering with cancer and /or bowel disease.
+Ultimately, this will raise crucial income enabling the partner charities to continue their innovative research, ground-breaking training and vital support.

-If you or your company would like to support The Griffin Institute and St Mark’s Hospital Foundation by sponsoring the event, please contact Ian – email@example.com for more information.
+If you or your company would like to support the partner charities by sponsoring the event, please contact Ian – firstname.lastname@example.org for more information.

 Any other questions?